October 02, 2020

 In an unusual year marked by the coronavirus pandemic, this guide will answer your questions about how to vote, where to vote and how to track results in the 2020 election.

-The deadline for registering to vote in Pennsylvania is Oct.
-19. There are plenty of ways to do so.
+The deadline for registering to vote in Pennsylvania was Oct.
+19.

 To be eligible to vote in Pennsylvania, you must be a U.S. Citizen and reside in the state for at least one month prior to the date of the election.
 You must also be at least 18 years old by Election Day.